Lemon semifreddo is one of the lightest, most refreshing desserts out there. Its delicate texture and robust flavor is one that cannot be matched!

 - Sprinkle the top with the sliced almonds, pressing them gently onto the surface (this will be the semifreddo “crust”).

-- Wrap the pan completely and freeze for at least 8 hours, overnight if possible.
+- Wrap the loaf pan completely with plastic wrap and freeze for at least 8 hours, overnight if possible.

-- Once frozen, remove from the freezer and run a sharp knife around the edge of the cake pan between the parchment and the pan.
+- Once frozen, remove from the freezer, take out the plastic wrap and run a sharp knife around the edge of the loaf pan between the parchment and the pan.
 Flip the dessert onto a serving tray or plate.

 - Slice and serve while cold!